 It’s annoying when the power goes out all of a sudden, and you lose work.
 While power cuts have reduced, having a UPS or Inverter is still a good idea.
-I am writing this post for those who are confused if they should buy a UPS or Inverter for their computer and electric devices.
-These devices are time-sensitive, and there should not be more than 3-4 milliseconds difference when switching power else they will shut down.
+I am writing this post for those who are confused about buying a UPS or Inverter for their computer and electric devices.
+These devices are time-sensitive, and there should not be more than 3-4 milliseconds difference when switching power otherwise, they will shut down.
 In this post, I will share the differences between UPS and Inverters.

 What is a UPS?